Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Introduction

-This literature has revolved around a binary question about point identification: can be causal effects be identified or not?
-Negative answers to this question often run counter to practitioners' intuitions in specific data analyses.
-In particular, it is intuitive that a latent variable model should provide \emph{some} helpful information, even if this information is not enough to fully identify causal effects.

-To address this issue, we propose that sensitivity analysis---which explores the range of causal effects that are consistent with the observed data in the context of a given problem---can resolve this tension.
-Specifically, sensitivity analysis can show how much is gained by leveraging latent structure in a given application, even if this (usually) falls short of fully identifying the causal effect of interest.
-To this end, we propose a sensitivity analysis approach to help practioners better understand confounding in the multi-treatment setting, focusing on the special case where the conditional distribution of unobserved confounders given treatments is identifiable.
-To extend sensitivity analysis to the multi-treatment setting, we propose a general copula-based decomposition of standard latent variable--based sensitivity analysis models.
-This factorization allows us to precisely separate the parts of the model that are, and are not, identified in the multi-treatment setting.
+To date, the literature on multi-treatment causal inference has revolved around a binary question about point identification: can causal effects be identified or not?
+However, a potentially more productive question is: what information about treatment effects, if any, can be gained from a latent variable model?
+We propose that sensitivity analysis---which explores a range of causal effects that are consistent with the observed data in the context of a given problem---can be a useful tool to address this question.
+Specifically, sensitivity analysis can show what can be gained by leveraging latent structure in a given application, even if this (usually) falls short of fully identifying the causal effect of interest.

-For practical analyses, we propose a specialization of the general decomposition, which specifies a sensitivity model based on invariant Gaussian copulas.
-While this Gaussian copula specification only covers a sub-family of sensitivity models expressible in our general formulation, we show that it captures several essential qualitative aspects of confounding in the multi-treatment setting.
-In this context, we establish that there are important advantages to multi-treatment inference over single-treatment inference for characterizing sensitivity to unobserved confounding.
-Specifically, under appropriate assumptions, we establish that the number of effective sensitivity parameters is halved in multi-treatment inference and that this implies that the magnitude of causal effects can be bounded.